Gentlemen's club: Spain

 Clubs in Spain (called Casinos or Círculos culturales in Spanish) emerged at the beginning of the 19th century, during the political transition between the old regime and the constitutional liberalism.
 They are open only to members, initially the bourgeoisie and the upper classes.
-By 1882 there was 1.552 casinos in Spain, according to the Ministry of the Interior.
-Modern casinos culturales in the main cities of Spain, promote civic, cultural, artistic, and recreational activities.
-Some cities even have more than one club due to their origins.
+By 1882 there was 1,552 casinos in Spain, according to the Ministry of the Interior.
+Modern casinos culturales promote civic, cultural, artistic, and recreational activities.
+Some cities have more than one club due to their origins.
 For example, in Seville there are three clubs, one that originally restricted admission to businessmen and industrialists, another one to landowners, and another to renowned scientists, writers and artists.
 The Spanish Federation of Gentlemen's clubs (Federación Española de Círculos y Casinos Culturales), founded in 1928, coordinates and defends the interests of the most important clubs in Spain.

 Sweden

-Clubs in Sweden include Sällskapet ('The Society'), the military club Militärsällskapet, Nya Sällskapet ('The New Society') in Stockholm and the Royal Bachelors' Club in Gothenburg.
+Clubs in Sweden include Sällskapet ('The Society') founded in 1800, the military club Militärsällskapet, Nya Sällskapet ('The New Society') in Stockholm and the Royal Bachelors' Club in Gothenburg.

 New Zealand

-There are active gentlemen's clubs in Nelson (Hope), Auckland, Hastings, Wellington, Christchurch and Dunedin.